Be the first one to learn about service and product updates.

 How it came to be

-Anesthetics affect the brain functions.
+Anesthetics affect brain functions.
 They limit the number and frequency of recording sessions.
 Therefore, imaging and electrophysiological data obtained in non-anesthetized animals are more relevant.
 This is a no-brainer.
 But how do you head-fix an awake mouse without causing enormous stress to the animal?
 We pondered this question in 2012 when we struggled to implement a method for two-photon imaging in awake head-fixed mice.
 Immobilization would only aggravate the stress, and the air-lifted Styrofoam ball would not fit into our 2-photon set-up.
-We also could not invest into a virtual reality (VR) system needed to compensate for the lack of the sensory input on the ball.
+We also could not invest in a virtual reality (VR) system needed to compensate for the lack of sensory input on the ball.

-Instead, we have developed a Mobile HomeCage, a flat-floored air lifted platform for high precision neurophysiological tests in head-fixed awake mice.
+Instead, we have developed a Mobile HomeCage, a flat-floored air-lifted platform for high precision neurophysiological tests in head-fixed awake mice.

 How it works

 The Mobile HomeCage® is a combination of a head-fixation system and an air table.
-After a cranial surgery, recovery and short training, we place the mouse into the light but durable carbon fiber cage.
+After a cranial surgery, recovery, and short training, we place the mouse into the light but durable carbon fiber cage.
 We secure the mouse’s head in the clamping mechanism and connect the device to an air source.
 (Scroll to the bottom for the video of head fixation in the Mobile HomeCage®).

 Once the carbon fiber cage starts to float, the animal can easily move it with its paws.
 Since there is very little friction, the mouse has an illusion of freely walking around the cage.
 Besides that: the mouse does not experience the disconnect (typical for the ball systems) between the visual projections and the (lack of) somatosensory stimuli.
 It can whisker-touch the walls while walking effortlessly on a perfectly flat surface.
-This reduces the stress and keeps the mouse calm for the duration of the experiment.
+This reduces stress and keeps the mouse calm for the duration of the experiment.
 The carbon cage also serves as a platform for behavioral tests.